yurynix/presto-stream-client/README.md

 * Proper support for Sessions is somewhat experimental and not fully tested.

 # Versions
+* 1.10 Current release (bugfix to better handle JSON fields)

-* 1.09 Current release (bugfixes to work around stream.Readable calling _run too much and remove unhandledPromiseRejection warning for error 410 from Presto )
+* 1.09 bugfixes to work around stream.Readable calling _run too much and remove unhandledPromiseRejection warning for error 410 from Presto
 * 1.08 Minor bugfix for better handling of presto server errors (code 500))
 * 1.06 Initial release